rayyanmm/blog/_posts/projects.md

   twitter: <twitter_of_author>
   url: <homepage_of_author>

-hi this is my first posts
+hi this is my first post